nwalters512/timeflix/README.md

 # timeflix

-A Node.js console app that aims to provide a rough estimate of how much Netflix you've watched in your life.
+A Node.js console app that aims to provide a rough estimate of how much Netflix you've watched in your life

 ## Usage